Liveness and Latency of Byzantine State-Machine Replication (Extended Version): Additional Case Studies

 \section{Additional Case Studies}

-To demonstrate the generality of the SMR synchronizer abstraction, we have also used it to ensure the liveness of two other protocols.
+To demonstrate the generality of SMR synchronizers, we have also used it to ensure the liveness of two other protocols.
 First, we handle a variant of PBFT that periodically forces a leader change, as is common in modern Byzantine SMR~\cite{aardvark,spinning,mirbft}.
 In this protocol a process calls $\padvance$ not only when it suspects the current leader to be faulty, but also when it delivers $B$ values proposed by this leader (for a fixed $B$).
-This changes the censorship-resistance mechanism, which can now exploit the fact that the protocol will keep encountering correct leaders.
 Second, we have applied the SMR synchronizer to a variant of the above protocol that follows the approach of HotStuff~\cite{hotstuff}.
 The resulting protocol adds an extra communication step to the normal path of PBFT in exchange for reducing the communication complexity of leader change.
-Due to space constraints, we defer the details about these two protocols to \tr{\ref{sec:pbft-rotation}}{\npbftrotation} and \tr{\ref{sec:hotstuff}}{\npbfthotstuff}.
+Due to space constraints, we defer the details about these two protocols to \tr{\ref{sec:pbft-rotation}}{\npbftrotation} and \tr{\ref{sec:hotstuff}}{\nhotstuff}.
 Their liveness proofs follow the methodology we proposed for \pbft, establishing analogs of Lemmas~\ref{thm:castro:completeness}-\ref{thm:castro:timers}.